Hundred Years' War, 1369–1389: Background

 Having been opposed by the French, Pedro appealed to the Black Prince for aid, promising rewards.
 The Black Prince succeeded in restoring Pedro following the Battle of Nájera.
 But Pedro refused to make payments, to the chagrin of his English and Navarrese allies.
 Without them, Pedro was once more deposed, and lost his life.
 Again the English gained nothing from their intervention, except the enmity of the new king of Castile, who allied himself with France.
 The English merchant community that had been established in Seville was massacred on Henry's order.
 Between 1372 and 1380, Castilian corsairs raided the southern coasts of England with relative impunity, turning the tide in the Hundred Years' War decisively in France's favour.

 The Black Prince's intervention in the Castilian Civil War, and the failure of Pedro to reward his services, depleted the prince's treasury.
 He resolved to recover his losses by raising the taxes in Aquitaine.
 The Gascons, unaccustomed to such taxes, complained.
 Unheeded, they turned to the King of France as their feudal overlord.
 But by the Treaty of Brétigny the King of France had lost his suzerainty over Aquitaine.
 After reflecting on the matter, it was asserted that Edward III's renunciation of France had been imperfect.
 In consequence, the King of France retained his suzerainty over Aquitaine.
-Charles V summoned the Black Prince to answer the complaints of his vassals but Edward refused.
+Charles V summoned the Black Prince to answer the complaints of his vassals, but Edward refused.
 The Caroline phase of the Hundred Years' War began.

 French recovery

-When Charles V resumed the war, the balance had shifted in his favour; France remained the largest and most powerful state in Western Europe and England had lost its most capable military leaders.
-Edward III was too old, the Black Prince an invalid, while in December 1370, John Chandos, the vastly experienced seneschal of Poitou, was killed in a skirmish near Lussac-les-Châteaux.
+When Charles V resumed the war, the balance had shifted in his favour; France remained the largest and most powerful state in Western Europe, and England had lost its most capable military leaders.
+Edward III was too old and the Black Prince an invalid, while in December 1370, John Chandos, the vastly experienced seneschal of Poitou, was killed in a skirmish near Lussac-les-Châteaux.
 On the advice of Bertrand du Guesclin, appointed Constable of France in November 1370, the French adopted an attritional strategy.
 Rather than seeking battle, the English were worn down by an incremental approach whereby the areas ceded at Bretigny were retaken piece by piece, including Poitiers in 1372.

 In August 1372, the English suffered a disastrous naval defeat at La Rochelle, when a supply convoy carrying reinforcements for Aquitaine, along with £20,000 to pay the troops, was intercepted and sunk by a Castilian fleet.
-This exposed the English coast to French and Spanish raids, isolated Gascony and increased public opposition to the war.
+This exposed the English coast to French and Spanish raids, isolated Gascony, and increased public opposition to the war.
 In addition, Jean III de Grailly, Captal de Buch, a Gascon fighting for the English who had filled the gap left by Chandos, was captured in the fighting around La Rochelle.
 Despite pleas from his own knights, Charles refused to ransom the Captal, arguing he was too dangerous to release, and kept him in prison where he died in 1376.